dubrie/public/books.md

 - Infinite Jest by David Foster Wallace
 - Assembly by Natasha Brown
 - The Human Element by Loran Nordgren
+- The Great Offshore Grounds by Vanessa Veselka

 ### Books To Read List